Why am I getting so many spam calls?

 Dive into the reasons behind the increase in spam calls, from tech innovations to personal data breaches.
 Discover how you can protect yourself and your organization.

 The dramatic increase in spam calls in 2024 has become a major issue for individuals and businesses.
 Many people turn to Google, asking, "Why am I receiving so many spam calls?"
-The rise in these calls is largely due to recent technological advancements.
-These have lowered the cost and simplified the process for spammers to reach out to more people.
+Spam calls, often used as vectors for various cyber threats, have led to significant financial losses, operational disruptions, and reputational damage.

 Spammers can easily target people because of the abundance of personal data available.
 You can obtain this data from data breaches, the dark web, and social media.
 Scammers can hide their identities by using caller ID spoofing, making it difficult to trace their calls.